yalland-ubi/yalland-docs/v3/YALLStakingForeignMediator.md

 Although [poanetwork/tokenbridge-contracts](https://github.com/poanetwork/tokenbridge-contracts/tree/a5946e7024caf598e562da916675a3b269ab293d/contracts/upgradeable_contracts) repo has audited versions of bridges, they were ignored due to several reasons:

-* Solidity version is 0.4.x while Yalland contracts use Solidity v0.5.x
+* Solidity version is 0.4.x while Yalland contracts use Solidity v0.5.x;
-* YALLStakingForeignMediator has one direction of messages, it doesn't accept incoming messages from Home bridge
+* YALLStakingForeignMediator has one direction of messages, it doesn't accept incoming messages from Home bridge;
-* YALLStakingForeignMediator message logic doesn't replicate any of audited bridges logic
+* YALLStakingForeignMediator message logic doesn't replicate any of audited bridges logic;

 ## Inheritance

-* TimestampCheckpointable - balance per timestamp caching
+* TimestampCheckpointable - balance per timestamp caching;
-* BasicMediator - custom implementation of mediator logic
+* BasicMediator - custom implementation of mediator logic;

 ## Use Cases

 To become a delegator, a YST token holder should stake them at `YALLStakingForeignMediator`.
 Like other ERC20 deposit functions, this is done using 2 separate transactions: approve and transferFrom wrapped in the contract method call.

 When `YALLStakingForeignMediator` receives the deposit it caches its value by the current block timestamp.
 Along with caching, it transfers the given timestamp and balance to `YALLStakingHomeMediator` home mediator.
-Particularly it calls `#setBalance(address _delegator, uint256 _timestamp, uint256 _balance)`;
+Particularly it calls `#setBalance(address _delegator, uint256 _timestamp, uint256 _balance)`.

 Since being deposited, the cached values can be used by:

-* YALLGovernance contract, by calculating the weight of a delegator vote
+* YALLGovernance contract, by calculating the weight of a delegator vote;
-* YALLEmissionRewardPool, by calculating a delegator reward amount proportional to the stake he has
+* YALLEmissionRewardPool, by calculating a delegator reward amount proportional to the stake he has;
-* YALLCommissionRewardPool, by calculating a delegator reward amount proportional to the stake he has
+* YALLCommissionRewardPool, by calculating a delegator reward amount proportional to the stake he has;

 ## Bridge interface